Darjeeling tea: Organisation

 The Government of West Bengal owns the land on which the estates are located and administer 30 to 90 year leases under the West Bengal Estates Acquisition Act to companies operating the estates.
 The West Bengal government is also involved in providing regulatory supervision of numerous aspects of estate operations, including land use and labour agreements.
 The Darjeeling Tea Association (affiliated with the Indian Tea Association) is the trade association that represents the tea estates and exporters in business and labour affairs.
 They jointly negotiate together with the various unions and the government so that workers across numerous tea estates receive the same compensation.

 Labour relations are complex as, in addition to the seasonal influx of temporary workers, the permanent workers can be permanent residents of the estates where, pursuant to the Plantations Labour Act, housing, education, health and other services are provided by the estate, in addition to a base salary.
 Because the provision of these services are required by law, fair trade organizations, such as the Fairtrade International, allow their fair trade premiums be paid to plantation owners, rather than the workers, on condition that the owners can only use the premium to offset some of the costs of providing these services.
-Studies of this arrangement have suggested that this has negatively effected the livelihoods of labourers, as owners have more than correspondingly reduced their contributions to the required services.
+Studies of this arrangement have suggested that this has negatively affected the livelihoods of labourers, as owners have more than correspondingly reduced their contributions to the required services.
 This also complicates wage negotiations as marginal increases are feared to come at the expense of a loss of social services.
 However, the low wages contribute to a high rate of absenteeism of workers seeking higher paying work elsewhere.
 The tea estate workers have historically relied on workers coming from Nepal as a source of inexpensive labour.
 Consequently, Darjeeling, Kalimpong and Kurseong and their tea estates are populated predominantly by Indian Gorkha people.
 They have developed a unified ethnic identity and advocated for independence from West Bengal.
 Occasionally, actions of the Gorkhaland movement have disrupted operations of the Darjeeling tea estates, such as the 2017 bandh.